All schools in Medway can access our programmes free of charge.

 Smoke Free School Gates provides schools with educational resources and the opportunity to have personalised no smoking signs for their school gates; encouraging parents and carers not to smoke in or around the school.

 The RSPH Youth Health Champions programme is an exciting and flexible approach to health education.
 The course aims to give young people the skills, knowledge and confidence to act as peer mentors, increasing awareness of healthy lifestyles and encouraging involvement in activities to promote good health.

-This two hour course is for senior leaders, PSHE Coordinators, teachers, HLTAs and support staff delivering or leading health and wellbeing education within the curriculum, in all education settings.
+This 2-hour course is for senior leaders, PSHE coordinators, teachers, HLTAs and support staff delivering or leading health and wellbeing education within the curriculum, in all education settings.
 It aims is to provide participants with the knowledge, skills and confidence to plan and deliver high quality health and wellbeing education, that fully meets the needs of their pupils.

-Medway’s Child Health team are delighted to be able offer a new service to Medway schools.
-We are able to deliver brief workshops for the parents and carers of your pupils.
+Medway’s Child Health team are delighted to be able to offer a new service to Medway schools.
+We can deliver brief workshops for the parents and carers of your pupils.

 We can offer workshops on:

 - RSE and sexual health